 Above is one of the later iterations of the Eureka Math Curriculum Overview page.
 This page was originally slated as the Eureka Math homepage.
 As content evolved, this became a secondary page, while the homepage focused on the promotion of new materials.
 Because of this, we added the "Navigator" button at the top to make it easy for users to access this high-traffic page.

 Once the new site launched, Great Minds received unending praise from teachers eager to adopt the materials.
-During the first month after deployment, Great Minds saw a 100% increase in sales over their previous record-sales month.
+During the first month after deployment, Great Minds saw a 100% increase in curricula purchases over their previous record-purchase month.